chihebmezrigui1/insurance_prediction/README.md

-## License and Copyright

-This project is ©2025 Chihab MEZRIGUI .
-All rights reserved.

-You may not reproduce, distribute, or modify this project without permission from the author.

 # Medical-Insurance-Cost-Estimation-Using-Machine-Learning

 This repository contains a machine learning model built using linear regression to predict medical charges, along with a sensitivity analysis to assess the stability and reliability of the model.